ianxm/tracker/README.markdown

        .    .    .    .    .    .    .
        .    _    _    _

-this is the calendar view of the same data.  here you can easily see the runs of on and off days that were listed by the `streaks` output.

 note: the underscores represent days in the future.

+this is the calendar for both the 'pullups' and 'pushups' metrics. listing multiple metrics will return occurrences of either.  values for the same day will be summed.

     > tracker cal pullups pushups
     duration: 29 days from 2012-02-01 to 2012-02-29